misik-eng/misik-eng/README.md

 ## 📚 Goals

-1. Enhance my skills in coding and Datascience.
+1. Enhance my skills in coding and Data Science.
 2. Build meaningful projects that merge engineering and technology.

 ---